DavidArangoM/Jenkins/README.md

 # Jenkins
-This repository contains several use cases to use Jenkinsfile
+This repository contains several use cases to use Jenkinsfile.